jonmichaeljones/cidm4385-spring2016-angularjs/README.md

 * **Angular Models Update Data Live** - AngularJS uses models and html templates for views and connects models data in the HTML view so that it instantly updates
   * Using Google Libraries
   * index1.html
+* **Controllers** - Controllers are the central brain/nervous system used to marshal information from views to models (and back)